juriadams/summoner-cooldowns/README.md

 - [x] Added a clean and nice ingame UI
 - [x] Updated for all new released champions
 - [ ] Add feature for typing role besides champion
+- [ ] I should probably add a wiki page...
+This readme is miles long...

 # What spells are accepted?